radius-project/blog/radblog/content/posts/2026/community-update-august/index.md

 The same application model carries that context from development through review, planning, and deployment, so you and your agents do not have to reconstruct it from scattered files and configuration at each stage.

-Canvas ships in the `radius` plugin for the GitHub Copilot app and is organized into three areas. **Applications** renders your Application as a live graph with four views: modeled, as you designed it; planned, as you want it deployed; deployed, as it runs in your Environments; and diff, showing what changed between two branches such as a pull request against `main`. **Environments** is where you create and verify the landing zone your Application deploys to. **Deployments** provisions the infrastructure your Application needs and runs the deployment through a generated GitHub Actions workflow.
+Radius Canvas ships in the `radius` plugin for the GitHub Copilot app and is organized into three areas. **Applications** renders your Application as a live graph with four views: modeled, as you designed it; planned, as you want it deployed; deployed, as it runs in your Environments; and diff, showing what changed between two branches such as a pull request against `main`. **Environments** is where you create and verify the landing zone your Application deploys to. **Deployments** provisions the infrastructure your Application needs and runs the deployment through a generated GitHub Actions workflow.

-Canvas is in preview.
+Radius Canvas is in preview.
 Try it from the [how-to guide](https://edge.docs.radapp.io/integrations/github-copilot-app/canvas-extension/) and tell us what you think by [opening an issue](https://github.com/radius-project/ai-extensions/issues/new/choose).

 ## Upcoming features